MicrosoftDocs/patterns-practices/patterns-practices/guide/ui-composition-quickstart-using-the-prism-library-5.0-for-wpf.md

 -   From the **RegionViewRegistry** directly.
 -   From a **RegionManager** instance, because this is an extension method of that class for easy access.
+    > [!NOTE]
-    **Note:** This extension method is on the <strong>RegionManager</strong> for easy access, but it does not register the view with that instance of the region manager only.
+> This extension method is on the <strong>RegionManager</strong> for easy access, but it does not register the view with that instance of the region manager only.
 When a region with the specified name is created, regardless of which scoped region manager is registered, the view will be pulled into it.

 The **RegisterViewWithRegion** method has two overloads: